-William H. Voss, 72, is from McComb, Mississippi.
+William H. Voss, 73, is from McComb, Mississippi.
 He has commercial cattle, hay and timber operations in Southwest Mississippi and is involved in land and commercial property management.
 His career includes production agriculture, agribusiness and real estate.
-He obtained his B.S. degree from the University of Southern Mississippi, and currently serves on the board of directors of First South Farm Credit, ACA.
+He obtained his BS degree from the University of Southern Mississippi, and currently serves on the board of directors of First South Farm Credit, ACA.
 He is a former agricultural commodities and securities broker and has served as Chairman of the Mississippi Real Estate Commission and Chairman of the Pike County Farm Service Committee.
-Mr. Voss served as chair in 2013 and continues to serve on the Board Compensation Committee.
-He became a director in 2007 and his term expires on December 31, 2014.
+Mr. Voss served on the Board Compensation Committee.
+He became a director in 2007 and his term expired on December 31, 2014.

-In 2013, each member of AgFirst FCB's board of directors received base compensation of \$55,594 plus expenses.
+In 2014, each member of AgFirst FCB's board of directors received base compensation of \$56,408 plus expenses.
 Additional honorarium was paid to some members for leadership positions on the board.